 If the FDL is used to transmit and receive information, a DACSII (6.1 or higher) must be used to convert the FDL/IP information into DS0.
 On point-to-point circuits, the DACSII is not needed.
 The MCC can also be used to create larger "trees" in which the high-speed ports (C1, C2, and C3) can interconnect the different ACS-MCC cards in the hierarchy.

 3.2.1.1 Jumper/Switch Settings

-The ACS-MCC card doesn't have any jumpers or switches on its mainboard.
+The ACS-MCC card does not have any jumpers or switch settings.